-Resour ce Object\Counter threshold Comments Disk Physical Disk\% Free Space Logical Disk\% 15%
+Resource Object\Counter Suggested threshold Comments Disk Physical Disk\% Free Space Logical Disk\% Free 15%

-Disk Disk Free Space Physical Disk\\% Disk Time Logical Disk\% Disk Time Physical Disk\Disk Reads/sec, Physical 90% Depends on manufacturer's Check the specified transfer rate for your disks to verify that this rate does not exceed the specifications.
-In general, Ultra Wide SCSI disks can handle 50 to 70 I/O operations per second.
-Disk\Disk Writes/sec Physical specificati ons Number of Disk Disk\Current Disk Queue Length spindles plus 2 This is an instantaneous counter; observe its value over several intervals.
-For an average over time, use Physical Disk\Avg.
+Disk Space Physical Disk\\% Disk Time Logical Disk\% Disk Time 90% Disk Physical Disk\Disk Reads/sec, Physical Disk\Disk Writes/sec Depends on manufacturer's specifications Check the specified transfer rate for your disks to verify that this rat specifications.
+In general, Ultra Wide SCSI disks can handle 50 to 7 Disk Physical Disk\Current Disk Queue Length Number of spindles plus 2 This is an instantaneous counter; observe its value over several intertime, use Physical Disk\Avg.
 Disk Queue Length.
-Memor y Memory\Availabl e Bytes Less than 4 MB Research memory usage and add memory if needed.
-Memor y Memory\Pages/se 20 Research paging activity.
-Paging File Paging File\% Usage Above 70% Review this value in conjunction with Available Bytes and Pages/sec to understand paging activity on your computer.
-Process or Processor\% Processor Time 85% Find the process that is using a high percentage of processor time.
-Upgrade to a faster processor or install an additional processor.
-Depends on Process or Processor\Interru pts/sec processor; 1000 interrupts per second is a good A dramatic increase in this counter value without a corresponding increase in system activity indicates a hardware problem.
-Identify the network adapter causing the interrupts.
-You might need to install an additional adapter or controller card. starting point Server Server\Bytes Total/sec If the sum of Bytes Total/sec for all servers is roughly equal to the maximum transfer rates of your network, you might need to segment the network.

-512 while MaxWorkItems can range from 1 to 65535.
-Start with any value for InitWorkItems and a value of 4096 for MaxWorkItems and keep doubling these values until the Server\Work Item Shortages threshold stays below 3.
-For information about modifying the registry, see Registry Editor Help.
+Memory Memory\Available Bytes Less than 4 MB Research memory usage and add memory if needed.
+Memory Memory\Pages/sec 20 Research paging activity.
+Paging File Paging File∖% Usage Above 70% Review this value in conjunction with Available Bytes and Pages/se activity on your computer.
+Processor Processor\% Processor Time 85% Find the process that is using a high percentage of processor time.
+U or install an additional processor.
+Processor Processor\Interrupts/sec Depends on processor; 1000 interrupts per second is a good starting point A dramatic increase in this counter value without a corresponding in indicates a hardware problem.
+Identify the network adapter causing need to install an additional adapter or controller card.
+Server Server\Bytes Total/sec - If the sum of Bytes Total/sec for all servers is roughly equal to the r your network, you might need to segment the network.
+Server Server\Work Item Shortages 3 If the value reaches this threshold, consider adding the DWORD en number of work items allocated to a processor during start up) or M maximum number of receive buffers that a server can allocate) to th HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services The entry InitWorkItems can range from 1 to 512 while MaxWor 65535.
+Start with any value for InitWorkItems and a value of 4096 keep doubling these values until the Server\Work Item Shortages th information about modifying the registry, see Registry Editor Help . ★Caution • Incorrectly editing the registry may severely damage your sy changes to the registry, you should back up any valued data